 the oldest child, is already a teen-ager, a real resentment in some cases can develop because of having to leave the environment the child is used to or go to a foreign school.
 A lot depends on the individual child and how much it understands and is enthusiastic about serving the Faith.
 Younger children, depending on how happy and exciting the parents can make the whole experience, should be able to be taken pioneering without the risk of resentment building up or much adjustment being needed for the new life.

 There is often a grave misunderstanding of the significance of the age of 15 in the Bahá’í teachings: Baha’u’llah calls it the age of maturity; according to His Laws at 15 an individual can marry, and at 15 the obligation to fast and say one of the obligatory prayers comes into force.
-There is no mention in the Writings about accepting the Faith or declaring one’s self to be a Bahá’í at the age of 15.
+There is no mention in the Writings about accepting the Faith or declaring ones self to be a Bahá’í at the age of 15.
 Indeed a little reflection should show us how utterly ridiculous and impracticable such a concept is because it implies that at any time during the Bahá’í Dispensation, each generation, over and over again, would have to “accept” Bahá’u’lláh as the One sent by God under Whose guidance it was living and Whose Laws were divinely ordained and Whose Order was the Kingdom of God an earth.
 To carry it to its ultimate point of ridiculousness it would mean that millions of human beings every day were being asked whether they really believed the whole society they lived in was based on a message from God or some kind of accidental phenomena or false!

 A long time ago, in my own youth, in the United States the National Spiritual Assembly decided to register Bahá’í children at 15 so that a record would be available to prove they were Bahá’ís when they later applied, on religious grounds, for non-combatant military service; this registration also helped in keeping track of the age of the children so they could be